-Equity in Earnings and Dividend Income from Unconsolidated Real Estate Entities-Equity in earnings of unconsolidated real estate ventures represents the income earned through our ownership interests in unconsolidated real estate ventures.
-In joint ventures, we and our joint venture partners generally receive a preferred return on our invested capital.
-To the extent that cash or profits in excess of these preferred returns are generated, we receive a higher percentage of the excess cash or profits, as applicable.
-We added a total of 154 stores to new and existing joint ventures (145 stores from the Life Storage Merger) during the year ended December 31, 2023 resulting in higher earnings when compared to the prior year.
+Equity in Earnings and Dividend Income from Unconsolidated Real Estate Entities-Equity in earnings of unconsolidated real estate entities represents the income earned through our ownership interests in unconsolidated joint ventures.
+In these joint ventures, we and our joint venture partners generally receive a preferred return on our invested capital.
+To the extent that cash or profits in excess of these preferred returns are generated, we receive a higher percentage of the excess cash or profits.
+The increase compared to 2023 is mainly attributed to the Life Storage stores being on our platform for 12 months in 2024 in comparison with five months in 2023.
+Additionally, in November 2024 we acquired additional ownership interest in the HF1 Sovran HHF Storage Holdings LLC and HF2 Sovran HHF Storage Holdings II LLC from our partner in the unconsolidated joint venture.
 Dividend income represents dividends from our investment in preferred stock of SmartStop Self Storage REIT, Inc. and Strategic Storage Trust VI, Inc.